 Once we have completed the analysis, we can remove the existing coating.
-We select a suitable chemical strip bath according to the coating’s condition and composition.
+Chemical stripping is available.

 We document the results of the NDT inspection and mark them on the components.
 Then we measure the dimensions of the parts with tools ranging from Vernier calipers to the latest optical 3-D scanners, and we document the results.

 The next step is an inspection via Non-Destructive Testing (NDT).
 We apply one of three main techniques:

 - In most cases, we perform FPI (Fluorizing dye Penetrant Inspection) to inspect non-magnetic alloys like nickel- and cobalt-base superalloys.
 During this process, we spray the parts with a liquid fluorizing dye.
 Due to capillary forces, the liquid is absorbed by cracks and other defects.
 After soaking, rinsing, and drying the surface, even minute cracks will be visible under UV light.